MCAD Faculty Senate Professional Development Grants

 Adjunct Faculty are subject to the standard tax withholding at 7.65% (6.2% + 1.45%) and there are no further deductions.

-Example Scenario: An Adjunct faculty member receives a development grant of $2000, they would be allocated $1847 which is $2000 - $153 (7.65%).
+Example Scenario: An Adjunct faculty member receives a development grant of $2000, they would be allocated $1847 after tax which is $2000 - $153 (7.65%).

-Grant recipients will file a final report detailing their grant activities.
-The report should be approximately 500 words and may include visual documentation of the work produced if appropriate.
-Final reports should be submitted to the Secretary of the Faculty Senate no later than May 1st, 2025.
+Final reports should be submitted to the Secretary of the Faculty Senate no later than May 1st, 2026.
 This is important for Senate accountability.
 Reports may be shared with the wider MCAD community including other faculty, administration, staff, and the Board of Trustees.

 Description